rodrigosantosms/azure-subscription-migration/README.md

-# Directory change for Azure Subscription
+# Azure Subscription Migration - Exporting and Restoring RBAC after migrate an Azure Subscription between Azure AD Tenants.

 ## Who must read this document
 Any organization or individual planning to migrate an Azure Subscription between Azure AD Tenants.